Pinterest tag What To Do After Popping a Pimple | Rael

 What Causes Pimples

 You thought the madness was over once you outgrew braces and bad haircuts, but here you are.
-Pimples can be caused by numerous different external stressors and some internal triggers, like hormones and stress.
+Pimples and acne can be caused by numerous different external stressors and some internal triggers, like hormones and stress.

 Genetics